 |Notes:||Steam or second hand|

-The FPS landscape changed significantly after the release of Quake II.
+The FPS landscape changed significantly after Quake II.
 Most noticeably, id was no longer the dominant player.
 Valve showed a flair for storytelling with Half-Life, the Unreal engines proved to be an effective competitor to id’s own tech licensing business, and a brief infatuation with multiplayer-only titles (Quake III and Unreal Tournament) threw the venerable single-player FPS momentarily off balance.
 Thus, when Doom 3 was announced, it was highly anticipated as id returning to the genre it created.
 Unfortunately, all the excitement only resulted in the most contentious game id has released so far.

 That hell is issued forth by an overall plot that is Half-Life nearly verbatim.
 Teleportation experiments reveal an “in-between” dimension, and in this case, it just happens to be honest-to-goodness Hell.
 To be fair, original Doom’s scratched-on-a-napkin story did involve teleportation experiments and alien artifacts, which this game expounds on.
 The Doom novels reinforce this, so I’m not suggesting id ripped off Valve’s debut tale.
 Not to mention, it’s not exactly a unique concept – Event Horizon treads much the same ground, and Stephen King’s short story “The Jaunt” predates all of the above with its concept of eye-gouging terror existing between teleporter pads.
 What’s unfortunate is that this – supposed to be id’s grand entrance to the world of actual storytelling – tells a story that’s stale before you’ve even installed the game.